Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/functions-with-a-parameter.rst

         :language: python
         :lines: 10

-Here is a full example of the previous sections program, but now the main function takes care of getting the length and width.
-This way it only has to ask you the information once and it passes the length and width to each function:
+Here is a full example of the previous sections program, but now the main function takes care of getting the radius.
+This way it only has to ask you the information once and it passes the radius to the function:

 .. tabs::